fluffy-mods/ColonyManager/Readme.md

 Skills display on the colonist info pane gets cut off.
 This is an issue with the vanilla interface I'm not willing to change (it has too many possible conflicts).

 # Contributors
-KapTaiN KaVerN	Minifiable research benches
+ - KapTaiN KaVerN:	Minifiable research benches
-Moumix3	Research tweaks
+ - Moumix3:	Research tweaks
-duduluu	Chinese translation
+ - duduluu:	Chinese translation

 # Think you found a bug?
 Please read [this guide](http://steamcommunity.com/sharedfiles/filedetails/?id=725234314) before creating a bug report,